enukeWebDev/MERN_E-Commerce/README.md

 - create spinner loading and message box feature - complete
 - build the add to cart functionality (using Context) - complete
 - will improve the functionality of the add to cart feauture - complete
-- create shopping cart to show products added to cart -
+- create shopping cart to show products added to cart - complete
+- work on the functionality of shopping cart -